-All lands outside the defined urban areas stated in Council's Town Plan as rural land containing an area greater than 700 ha but less than 5,001ha greater than 10,000 ha.
+All lands outside the defined urban areas stated in Council's Town Plan as rural land containing an area greater than 700 ha but less than 5,001ha.

 All lands outside the defined urban areas stated in Council's Town Plan as rural land containing an area greater than 5,000 ha but less than 10,001 ha.